RexNightingale/Heatmiser-v3-MQTT/README.md

 ```
 crontab -e
 ```
-add this line to the end of the crontab file.
+Add this line to the end of the crontab file.
 Remember to replace '/home/pi/' with the directory of your choosing:
 ```
 @reboot python /home/pi/heatmiser.py /home/pi/crontablog.log 2>&1
 ```
-and then exit the crontab utility and reboot...all being well you should have a fully functioning system
+Exit the crontab utility and reboot...all being well you should have a fully functioning system

 # Future Plans